Churchyard History, Family Crest & Coats of Arms

 The surname Churchyard was first found in Staffordshire, where one of the first records of the name was John atte Chircheyerde who was listed there in 1298.

-Important Dates for the Churchyard family
+Early History of the Churchyard family

 This web page shows only a small excerpt of our Churchyard research.
 Another 74 words (5 lines of text) covering the years 1332, 1379, 1520, 1606, 1631, 1520 and 1604 are included under the topic Early Churchyard History in all our PDF Extended History products and printed products wherever possible.